airlabitu/Workshop-3-Disharmonizing-spaces/README.md

 # Workshop-3-Disharmonizing-spaces
 Resources for the workshop "AIR LAB workshop series #3: Disharmonizing spaces"

+## Source codes will be updated until the beginning of the workshop

 ## Preperations
 ### Download the Processing IDE (version 3.5.4) https://processing.org/download